benwhalley/just-enough-r/docs/datasets.md

-### Using individual columns {-}
+#### Selecting individual columns from a dataframe {-}

+Like spreadsheets, dataframes have a series of columns in order, but each column also has a name.

+This means we can access individual columns by their position, OR by their name.

-Because dataframes are like a list of vectors, we can access individual columns using the `$` symbol.
-This extracts the column as a vector, so we can pass it to functions:
+To access columns by name we use the `$` symbol.
+The dollar symbol selects the column as a vector, and we can use this within functions like `mean`:

 ```r